 Your teen will also be required to complete the vision examination and road sign recognition test.

-To graduate to full license privileges, your teen cannot have a suspended, revoked or denied driving privilege.
+To graduate to a full driver license, your teen cannot have a suspended, revoked, or denied driving privilege.

 Teen cannot have any alcohol-related offenses or traffic convictions within the 12 months prior to date of application.